alkidhalili/Interactive-Graphics/interactive-graphics-2021-homework1-alkidhalili1-main/README.md

 Describe your solution in a short PDF document (2-3 pages) describing the techniques used, the advantages and disadvantages of the proposed solution and the features of your solution.

-How to submit the homework
-The solution should be delivered on the GitHub Classroom repository.
-DO NOT USE YOUR GITHUB PERSONAL ACCOUNT.
-Do not post solutions or code on Google Classroom.
-Use Google Classroom only for questions and clarifications.
-Do not ask for clarifications or comments by email, use only Google Classroom